kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 - `Highlights folder`: Specify the folder location for your Raindrop articles
 - `Collection`: Specify the collections to be synced to the vault
 - `Highlights template`: Nunjuck template for rendering your highlights
-- `Reset sync`: Wipe your sync history.
-Does not delete any previously synced highlights from your vault
+- `Reset sync`: Reset last sync time to resync.
+This operation does not delete any previously synced highlights from your vault

 ### To sync all new highlights since previous update